glblanco/Gadagas/README.md

 https://grumpygamer.com/puzzle_dependency_charts#:~:text=A%20Puzzle%20Dependency%20Chart%20is,are%20need%20to%20get%20there

 ## To do
-1. Resize the quads
+1. ~~Resize the quads~~
-2. Generate movement strategy for enemies
+2. Generate movement strategy for enemies - FlightPlan
 3. Controls: Keyboard, Joystick, etc
 4. Shoot bullets
 5. Check collisions